Happyr/Doctrine-Specification/docs/1-creatingSpecs.md

 # Creating specs

-Every spec should implement `Happyr\DoctrineSpecification\Spec\Specification`.
+Every spec should implement `Happyr\DoctrineSpecification\Specification`.
 The interface has 3 functions.

 ### Match